cis547/cis547.github.io/_labs/lab04.markdown

    - int run_target(Target, Input)
     - Run the program (command) `Target`, and pipe `Input` into the running `Target` process.
 Will return the result of the 'Target' process.

-Overall, you need to modify the `delta_debugger` function to implement the 1-minimal minimization algorithm from class.
+Overall, you need to modify the `delta-debugger` function to implement the 1-minimal minimization algorithm from class.
 You can break the lab down into subtasks:

    1. Implement the logic to partition the set of changes into delta subsets along with the nabla complement sets.
    2. Use the `run_target` function to see which - if any - of the sets cause program failure.